jonokoster/CC18/Outline.md

-# My Outline

-Step 1
-Next line

-Step 2
+# Time Travel with Operational Intelligence

-## Second heading
+## Outline

 Operational intelligence
-Configure an instance to monitor a server
+- Configure an instance to receive alerts about a server
+- learn a pattern. (event managment?)
-Simulate high CPU usage.
+- Simulate high CPU/mem usage.
-Have the student instances create an incident.
+- Have the student instances create an incident.

 > Quote